-Despite the tightening of government measures to combat the spread of the Covid-19 virus, particularly in terms of travel, many employees are nevertheless required to travel for the purposes of their professional activity.
+Despite the tightening of government measures to combat the spread of the Covid-19 virus, particularly regarding travel, many employees are still required to travel for the needs of their professional activity.

-These employees are thus more exposed to Covid-19 than people who benefit from teleworking.
+These employees are therefore more exposed to Covid-19 than those who benefit from teleworking.

-In the event that these employees are contaminated by Covid-19, could they claim recognition of an occupational disease or an accident at work?
+If these employees were to become infected with Covid-19, could they claim recognition of an occupational disease or a work-related accident?

-The stakes are indeed high, especially for people carrying out activities considered essential and continuing to do so despite the new government restrictions.
+The stakes are indeed high, especially for people engaged in activities considered essential and which continue despite the new government restrictions.

 Recognition of an occupational disease?